Questions and Answers about my Wedding Photography

 Q. Will you take photographs of our wedding ceremony?

 A. In my eyes the wedding ceremony is the key part of the day and is something I love to photograph.
 I am very aware of the importance and potential sensitivity of that time of the day and I work accordingly, being as quiet and unobtrusive as I possibly can.
 People always say to me that they had no idea that I was taking pictures – for me this is great!
 I am almost always permitted to take pictures, however there are a very small handful of churches (and celebrants) that won’t allow it and I have to abide by the rules.
-If you would like pictures of your wedding ceremony I would urge you to clarify exactly what the situation is with your celebrant to save disappointment – in my experience it isn’t something that is usually ever make clear to the bride and groom unless specifically asked.
+If you would like pictures of your wedding ceremony I would urge you to clarify exactly what the situation is with your celebrant / minister / priest to save disappointment – in my experience it sadly isn’t something that is usually ever made clear to the bride and groom unless specifically asked.
 They might say yes, but then it turns out that they mean only before and after the actual ceremony, which isn’t terribly useful – if you are keen on having pictures then you should make sure…

 Q. How do we book you?